infinitered/ignite/README.md

 If you still need help after reaching out to the proper channels, feel free to open a new GitHub issue via `npx ignite-cli issue "Unable to Ignite new app"` (as an example).
 This will help start writing your issue with the correct diagnostic information included.

+## Contributing to Ignite

+Want to contribute to Ignite?
+Check out [the contributing guide](./docs/contributing/Contributing-To-Ignite.md) for more info on how to work with the codebase.

 ## Need Inspiration?

 If you need battle-tested solutions from Infinite Red experts on everything from Accessibility, to CI/CD configuration, head to [Ignite Cookbook](https://ignitecookbook.com) for code snippets from our team and the community!